How to Clean Your Dog’s Ears

 Your dog’s ears are sensitive, so you want to make sure you have the right supplies in order to clean them without causing damage.
 Here are some of the basic supplies you will need:

-You need to use a high-quality ear cleaner and the right one for what you need.
+You need to use a high-quality ear cleaner for dogs and the right one for what you need.
 Cleaners containing hydrogen peroxide or alcohol may seem like a good choice, but these ingredients are harsh and can cause irritation inside the ear canal.

 This is particularly true if your dog’s ear canal is already inflamed, irritated, or ulcerated.
 On top of that, your dog’s ear canal runs longer and deeper than yours, which makes irritation in that area even more painful and difficult.

 It’s best to talk to your vet about what ear cleaners are best for your dog and which type you should be using.
 Some ear cleaners are a better solution for excessive wax while others are better at helping to prevent ear infections because they have antibacterial or antifungal properties.

 You also want to have some cotton balls or gauze on hand to assist in cleaning your dog’s ears.
 It’s important to use cotton balls or gauze and NOT to use Q-tips or similar cotton tip applicators.

 Not only can these rupture the eardrum or cause other trauma to your dog’s ear canal, but they also can push debris or wax further in causing it to become impacted or infected.